What is Holiday House Camp Like?

-A typical camp day includes an assortment of activities including: arts and crafts, dance, drama, music, nature, sports, Girl Power and more.
-Camp activities are led by Counselors who have experience in these areas.
+A typical camp day includes an assortment of activities including: arts and crafts, dance, drama, music, nature, sports, Girl Power and more!
+Camp activities are led by counselors who have experience in these areas.
 Carnival Day is a hit with our campers, offering a fun-filled day of water activities, face painting and music.
-A highlight of every camp day is the evening program.
-This program might be a talent show, magician, scavenger hunt, campfire or movie night.
-We also take two field trips off campgrounds.
-Campers travel by bus (Huntington Coach Corporation) to and from the field trips and are always supervised by Counselors.
+A highlight of every camp day is the evening program, a time where all campers come together to participate in a program, from campfire to disco night.

-We are fortunate enough to hire both domestic and international Counselors who attend all activities and provide constant and consistent care.
+We are fortunate enough to hire both domestic and international counselors who attend all activities and provide constant and consistent care.
 Counselors undertake a one-week training period in prepreation for camp and are trained in areas such as First Aid and CPR, safeguarding and child protection.
-Campers learn about the cultures of counselors who have traveled from various countries including: England, Scotland, Ireland, South Africa, Turkey, Mexico, Poland, Spain and Latvia.
-These counselors share the fabric of their culture with the campers through play, song and the explanation of cultural traditions.
+Campers learn about the cultures of counselors who have traveled from various countries including but not limited to: England, Scotland, Ireland, South Africa, Germany, Mexico, Poland, Spain and Hungary.
+These counselors share the fabric of their culture with the campers through play, song and cultural traditions.
 The small size of our camp affords the girls the personal attention of the counselors and staff in a nurturing atmosphere.